knative/eventing/docs/eventing-api.md

 <p>Attributes filters events by exact match on event context attributes.
 Each key in the map is compared with the equivalent key in the event context.
-An event passes the filter if all values are equal to the specified values.</p>
-<p>Nested context attributes are not supported as keys.
+An event passes the filter if all values are equal to the specified values.
+Nested context attributes are not supported as keys.
 Only string values are supported.</p>
 </td>
 </tr>
 </tbody>